 Daughters of the Revolution

 Daughters of the Revolution is a theatre piece exploring women’s experience of maternity in Ireland.
-The play was created by writer and director, Kate Harris, in collaboration with women who had recently engaged with the Irish maternity services.
+The play was created by writer and director, text to replace with Kate Harris, in collaboration with women who had recently engaged with the Irish maternity services.

 Daughters of the Revolution was first performed in the Harbour Playhouse, Dublin in March 2016.
 Performances were followed by a post-show discussion between maternity experts and service users.
 Daughters of the Revolution will embark on a regional tour in 2017 and 2018.

 Twelve women with experience of the Irish maternity services in the past five years and midwifery students in Trinity College Dublin.